livepeer/org/content/pages/pricing.md

 # Livepeer Pricing

-Running your own Livepeer broadcasting infrastructure can be challenging, especially when getting started or while scaling fast.
-There exists Livepeer broadcasting providers who run hosted infrastructure behind the scenes for you so you can focus on building video experiences in your application instead.
+Running your own Livepeer node infrastructure can be challenging, especially when getting started or scaling fast.
+Gateway services exist that run optimized Livepeer node infrastructure for you, so you can focus on building your video applications or product instead.

-Livepeer broadcasting providers typically provide an API key which you can use to publish video streams into the network, and they pay the network on your behalf at market rates determined by the open network.
-It's up to providers to set and advertise their own pricing structures.
+These services typically provide an API key that you can use to broadcast video streams into the network, paying on your behalf at a market rate determined by the open Livepeer network.
+It's up to gateways to set and advertise their own pricing structures on top of this market rate.

-Today, Livepeer Inc, the initial team behind the Livepeer protocol, runs the most popular hosted gateway service.
-They've included information about their pricing structure below.
+Today, Livepeer Inc, the initial team behind the Livepeer protocol, runs the most popular gateway service.
+Information about its pricing structure can be found below.

-## How much does it cost to start using Livepeer Inc's hosted gateway service?
+## How much does it cost to start using Livepeer Inc's gateway service?

 It’s free to start!
 Easily create an account with 1,000 minutes/month of video processing (transcoding and uploading videos), 100 viewers, and 3 multistreaming